top of page

 MORNING

-The Quinta de las Flores accommodations are a 10 minute walk from the hospital.
+The Hotel Quinta de las Flores is a 15 minute walk from the hospital.

-• Hot breakfast is served every day at the hospital and the first surgery starts at 8 o’clock.
+• Breakfast is served daily at the hospital.
+The first surgery starts at 8 o’clock.

 • The Hearing Clinic opens at 9 AM.